Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

-\item {{\it Starting vortex tube formation phase}: This phase begins with the onset of plate rotation and lasts until approximately 70 ms, just before the end of the rotation at 79.5 ms. During this time, the rotation of the plates generates vorticity, which rolls up to form a starting vortex tube that envelops the top, bottom, and trailing edges of both plates (see figure \ref{fig:C_3D_IsoVort_Stat}(a)).
+\begin{enumerate} \item {{\it Starting vortex tube formation phase}: This phase begins with the onset of plate rotation and lasts until approximately 78 ms ($t/t_c \approx 1.0$), just before the end of rotation at $t_c =$ 80 ms. During this time, the rotation of the plates generates vorticity, which rolls up to form a starting vortex tube that envelops the top, bottom, and trailing edges of both plates (see figure~\ref{fig:C_3D_IsoVort_Stat}(a)).
 The vortex tube is colored by the $Z$-component of vorticity, $\omega_Z$, which clearly reveals opposite signs along the trailing edges of the two plates (red and blue).
-In contrast, the top and bottom regions of the tube appear green, indicating negligible $\omega_Z$ as the vorticity there is predominantly streamwise.
-To better understand the evolution of streamwise vorticity, $\omega_X$, we show the flow field on a YZ plane located one-third of the plate radius from the trailing edge, see figure \ref{fig:C_VortStreamWise_Stat_Dyn}a.
-This figure shows that, outside the interplate cavity, the flow follows the direction of plate rotation, whereas, inside the cavity, fluid jets are ejected from the top and bottom sides, creating a nearly stagnant zone in the mid-depth region.
-Simultaneously, outside the cavity, streamwise vorticity rolls up at the top and bottom corners of the trailing edges of both plates (black lines), forming two nearly circular vortex pairs (red and blue in figure \ref{fig:C_VortStreamWise_Stat_Dyn}(a)).
-These pairs are cross-sections of the starting vortex tubes oriented along the top and bottom edges of the plates.
-Similarly, the vortex pair observed in figures \ref{fig:C_VortZ_AR200_Dyn_Stat}c and d represents the cross-section of the vortex tube along the trailing edges of the plates.
-Next, we examine the curvature of the vortex tube, which governs its self-induced velocity.
-The tubes exhibit noticeable curvature: at the top and bottom corners of the leading edges (hinge region); at the top and bottom corners of the trailing edges; and in the mid-depth region of the trailing edges.
-The highest curvature occurs at the hinge region, where tubes from both plates connect.
-In contrast, the mid-depth region shows low curvature, while the corners of the trailing edge display intermediate curvature, see figure \ref{fig:C_3D_IsoVort_Stat}(a).
-Toward the end of this phase, the high curvature at the hinge region produces a strong self-induced velocity, causing this portion of the tube to move away laterally and transform into a horseshoe-like "U" shaped vortex.
-Simultaneously, the vortex tubes in the mid-depth region of the trailing edges lag behind the rotating plates.
-Their cross-section on the XY plane, shown in figures \ref{fig:C_VortZ_AR200_Dyn_Stat}c and d, illustrates this lag.
-During this time, the curvature at mid-depth increases (e.g., see the vortex structure at 60 ms in Movie 1), producing sufficient self-induced velocity that draws the curved segments of both loops toward each other.
-Interestingly, despite sharp curvature, the portions of the vortex tubes near the top and bottom corners of the trailing edges remain attached.
-These corner segments play a critical role in initiating reconnection, which is discussed in a later phase.}
+In contrast, the top and bottom regions of the tube appear green, indicating negligible $\omega_Z$, as the vorticity there is predominantly streamwise.
+The velocity fields associated with the vortex tubes are shown in the XY plane (figure~\ref{fig:C_VortZ_AR200_Dyn_Stat}(a--d)) and in the YZ plane (figure~\ref{fig:C_VortStreamWise_Stat_Dyn}(a--c)), at a distance one-third of the plate radius from the trailing edge.
+In the YZ plane, fluid jets ejected from the top and bottom sides of the interplate cavity are clearly seen in figure~\ref{fig:C_VortStreamWise_Stat_Dyn}(a), consistent with the sideways flow discussed in the previous section.
+The streamwise vorticity, $\omega_X$, rolls up near the top and bottom corners of the trailing edges, forming two nearly circular vortex pairs (red and blue).
+These pairs represent cross-sections of the starting vortex tubes along the top and bottom edges of the plates.